Singapore

 Key takeaways

-• Foreigners can register a business in Singapore from overseas without being physically present, making it one of the easiest jurisdictions for international founders to get started.
+1. Foreigners can register a business in Singapore from overseas without being physically present, making it one of the most accessible jurisdictions for international founders.

-• The most common setup is a Private Limited Company (Pte Ltd), which allows 100% foreign ownership but requires at least one local resident director.
+2. The most common setup is a Private Limited Company (Pte Ltd), which allows 100% foreign ownership but requires at least one locally resident director.

-• While incorporation is fast (typically 1–3 days), bank account setup and ongoing compliance are the main challenges to plan for.
+3. While incorporation is fast (typically 1 to 3 days), bank account setup and ongoing compliance are the main challenges to plan for before you start.

 In this article

-Registering a business in Singapore from overseas is straightforward for foreign founders.
+Registering a Singapore business as a foreigner is possible from anywhere in the world, without visiting the country.
 You can set up a company, hold 100% ownership, and manage operations remotely within a stable, business-friendly environment without being physically present.
+The most common structure is a Private Limited Company (Pte Ltd), requiring at least one locally resident director and a Singapore-registered address.

 Once everything is prepared, registering a business in Singapore from overseas can typically be completed within 1–3 business days.